-Implementing an integrated district water system would minimize reliance on potable water use and maximize utilization of on-site water resources, including reclaimed wastewater and site-harvested rainwater.
-The potable water system described in this section and illustrated in Figure 8.7 is intended to provide reliable supply for required potable demands for the Campus.
+The Integrated District Water System approach developed for CSUMB seeks to minimize reliance on potable water use and maximize utilization of on-site water resources, including reclaimed wastewater and site-harvested rainwater.
+The potable water system described in this section and illustrated in Figure 8.7 is intended to provide reliable supply for required potable demands for the campus.

-The existing water distribution infrastructure is generally adequate to service the proposed Guidelines improvements.
+The existing water distribution infrastructure is generally adequate to service the proposed master plan improvements.
 The noted exceptions include the following:

 - Water storage facility: to be coordinated with MCWD and located on CSUMB property, north of the Visual and Public Art buildings. - Water services demolition: many existing services and smaller loops run through proposed development areas.
 These may require demolition or reconfiguration to meet the final development pattern. - Water main relocation: a Zone B 8" water transmission line runs from the Visual and Public Art buildings north toward the Promontory housing project through a proposed development parcel.
-This line will require rerouting if it is impacted by final building layout. - Water services: All new buildings will require water services to be constructed from the mains within the public right-ofway or from the existing service loops within the development areas.

-• Closed loop water system: To maximize resilience and achieve net positive water, the Campus could consider creating a closed loop water system where all stormwater, blackwater and greywater is reused on campus.
+This line will require rerouting if it is impacted by final building layout. - Water services: All new buildings will require water services to be constructed from the mains within the public right-of-way or from the existing service loops within the development areas. - Closed loop water system: To maximize resilience and achieve net positive water, the campus could consider creating a closed loop water system where all stormwater, blackwater and greywater is reused on campus.
 Net positive water is defined by the Living Community Challenge version 1.1 as providing 100 percent of a community's water needs from precipitation or other closed loop water system, or recycling used site water that is purified without chemicals.